JoseMarkos/FCCIntermediateAlgorithms/README.md

 Flatten a nested array.
 You must account for varying levels of nesting.

 Your solution should not use the Array.prototype.flat() or Array.prototype.flatMap() methods.

+### Binary Agents

+Return an English translated sentence of the passed binary string.

+The binary string will be space separated.